Funneled Bayesian Optimization for Design, Tuning and Control of Autonomous Systems: Spartan Bayesian Optimization

 As commented in Section \ref{sec:bo}, when new data is available, all the parameters are updated using MCMC.
-Therefore, the position of the local kernel $\thetav^p$ is moved each iteration to represent the posterior.
+Therefore, the position of the local kernel $\thetav_p$ is moved each iteration to represent the posterior.
 Due to the sampling behavior in Bayesian optimization, we found that it intrinsically moves more likely towards the more densely sampled areas in many problems, which corresponds to the location of the function minima.
-Furthermore, as we have $m$ MCMC samples, there are $m$ different positions for the local kernel $\mathbf{\Theta}^p = \{\thetav^p_i\}_{i=1}^m$.
-Algorithm \ref{al:sbo} modifies algorithm \ref{al:bo} for Spartan Bayesian Optimization.
+Furthermore, as we have $N$ MCMC samples, there are $N$ different positions for the funnel of local kernels.
+On the other hand, for ARD local and global kernels with one length-scale per dimension $d$, the size of $\thetav_S$ is $(M+2)d$.
+Thus, the cost of the MCMC is $\mathcal{O}(N (M+2) d)$.
+Nevertheless, this cost is still cheaper than alternative methods (see Section \ref{sec:time}).